Pixels to Inches Converter — DPI/PPI with Print Size Presets

 - 1

-Enter the pixel dimension of your image (width or height).
+Enter the pixel dimension of your image (width or height) into the pixels field — for example, 1920 for a Full HD image width.

 - 2